kurtcoke/goexifgps/README.md

 and the geo data in a form that can be entered into google maps or arcGIS.

-I had some inspiration from http://regex.info/exif.cgi
+I had some inspiration from http://regex.info/exif.cgi Also Go programming language is being used to develope web applications and not just tradional systems programming software, this library could be used to make a very cool web app to upload photo's to and then display the GPS exifdata on a map.
+(Coming soon)

 How to use GoExifGPS?
 ---------------------